Timing Guide

 Common Timing Mistakes

 Skipping rapport to get to "business" costs you.
-Callers who feel heard are 3x more likely to commit.
+Rapport IS the important stuff.
+Callers who feel heard are far more likely to commit.

-Fix: Spend at least 60 seconds on rapport.
+Fix: Spend a full 2-3 minutes on rapport.
 Use "I got you" and "Gotcha" frequently.
+Don't rush to Discovery.

-Trying to close before addressing barriers creates resistance.
+Trying to close before connecting their specific situation to your program's strengths creates resistance.

 Pacing by Caller Type